Pat Toomey announces retirement from Senate, won't seek office in 2022

 "The reasons why I have reached this decision are not political, they're personal," Toomey said.
 He mentioned that he supports term limits and that he has been in public office for 18 of the last 24 years.

 "Eighteen years is a long time," Toomey said.
-"And I've spent little time as I can in Washingon... but it still ends up being a lot of time ..away from home.
+"And I've spent little time as I can in Washingon ... but it still ends up being a lot of time ... away from home.
 And I'm looking forward to more time back at home."

 The Associated Press contributed to this report.